 The obligation would end when the child graduates high school or turns 19 years old, whichever comes first.

-Child support payments may extend beyond the age of 18 if the child cannot support themselves, they have a permanent physical or mental disability, and the child lives with the parent receiving support payments.
+Payments may extend beyond the age of 18 if the child cannot support themselves, they have a permanent physical or mental disability, and the child lives with the parent receiving support payments.
 The disability would need to exist before the child’s 18th birthday.

 What Happens if a Parent Does Not Pay Child Support in Virginia?